 Employees can often benefit from a mentor to keep them on track for success and career development.
+This is where an employee mentoring program can be useful for both junior and more senior employees alike.

 What is mentoring and how does it differ from coaching?